Vegin Vegan Vegun!

 Can I substitute potato starch (katakuriko)?

-It will thicken, but won’t have the same gentle transparency or soft chew that kudzu starch gives.
+It will thicken, but won’t have the same translucent finish and soft, slightly springy texture that kudzu starch gives.

 Can I substitute rice flour?

 Yes, use about 10–12 g for 10 g of kudzu starch.
-The texture will differ—rice flour stays pale and matte, with a lighter, smoother consistency.
+The texture will differ—rice flour stays more opaque and slightly matte, with a lighter, more delicate consistency.
 Be sure to cook it longer to remove any floury taste.

-Vegan Soy Milk Custard — Egg-Free & Gluten-Free
+Vegan Soy Milk Custard (Kuzu Custard) — Egg-Free & Gluten-Free

 by Vegin Vegan Vegun!